lkuper/CMPS290S-2018-09/_posts/2018-12-13-state-is-progressive-or-hey-what-happens-if-we-make-literally-everything-append-only.md

 In the effort to do more, there's a common thread: designs that don’t mutate state, only [add to it](https://sites.google.com/site/progressive294/); that conceptualise knowledge as something that only monotonically grows, and never decreases.

 In this post, we’ll look at a few examples of these “progressive systems”.
-For our purposes, it’s easiest to discuss them in terms of the axis along with they restrict state to be monotonic.
+For our purposes, it’s easiest to discuss them in terms of the axis along which they restrict state to be monotonic.
 Treating the data itself as always monotonic, independent of time, gets you _lattice models_, whereas treating time as the property that is always monotonic gives you _stream models_.

 ## Lattice Models